0xjaywins/Nexus-Node/README.md

-# Nexus ZK Prover node Guide
+# Nexus Network Node Guide

 Nexus provides an easy and efficient way to contribute computing power to its network through a **CLI contribution** and **browser-based interface**.
 This allows users to participate without needing to install additional software or configure complex setups.